-Key questions CTM's approach Further info Remuneration framework 1.
+Key questions CTM's approach Further info Remuneration framewo ork 1.
 What is the objective of the Group's senior executive reward framework?
 The objective of the Group's executive reward framework is to ensure reward for performance is competitive and appropriate for the results delivered.
 The framework aligns senior executive reward with achievement of strategic objectives and the creation of value for shareholders, and conforms with market practice for the delivery of senior executive rewards.
-The Board ensures that the approach to senior executive reward satisfies the following key criteria for good reward governance practices: • Competitiveness and reasonableness; • Alignment to the interests of shareholders and other stakeholders; • Performance linkage and alignment of executive compensation; • Transparency; and • Capital management.
+The Board ensures that the approach to senior executive reward satisfies the following key criteria for good reward governance practices: Competitiveness and reasonableness; Alignment to the interests of shareholders and other stakeholders; Performance linkage and alignment of executive compensation; Transparency; and Capital management.
 2. What are the key elements of the remuneration framework?
-Alignment to shareholders' interests, which: 3.
-What is the role of the Remuneration Committee?
+Alignment to shareholders' interests, which: Has economic profit as a core component of plan design; Focuses on sustained growth in shareholder wealth, consisting of dividends and growth in share price, and delivering an appropriate return on assets, as well as focusing the executive on key non-financial drivers of value; and Attracts and retains high calibre senior executives.
+Alignment to program participants' interests, which: Rewards capability and expertise; Reflects competitive reward for contribution to growth in shareholder wealth; Provides a clear structure for earning rewards; and Provides recognition for individual and team contributions.
+3. What is the role of the Remuneration Committee?
 The Remuneration Committee is a Committee of the Board and its role is to advise the Board on remuneration and issues relevant to remuneration policies and practices, including for senior executives and Non-Executive Directors.
 CTM's Corporate Governance Statement provides further information on the role of this Committee.
-Section 2 What proportion of remuneration is at risk?
+Section 2 4.
+What proportion of remuneration is at risk?
 The framework provides for a mix of fixed and variable remuneration, and a blend of short and long-term incentives.
 As executives gain seniority with the Group, the balance of this mix shifts to a higher proportion of 'at risk' rewards.
 The proportion of short-term incentives (STI) and long-term incentives (LTI) (relative to fixed pay) is set at the start of the financial year, along with all relevant KPI's.
 Section 4